James Fechet: Legacy

 Being chief of the War Department's air arm was particularly difficult in the years between World War I and Hitler's rise in the mid-thirties.
 The government adhered to the Kellogg–Briand Pact renouncing war and endorsed the concept of limiting the strength of offensive forces.
 Moreover, the great military potential of airpower was not understood either by the general public or by many key officers in the ground forces.

 Despite great handicaps, much of which stemmed from the air arm's subordinate position in the War Department, the Air Corps progressed remarkably while General Fechet was chief.

 Under General Fechet the air arm grew from less than 1,000 aircraft to 1,700, organized into attack, bombardment, pursuit and observation squadrons.
 Big air maneuvers were organized in conjunction with the ground forces.
 The Air Corps was training group commanders, wing commanders and staffs for higher units.

-The great flying center at San Antonio was established—"the West Point of the Air," the Air Corps Training Center headquarters and site of the primary flying school.

 The engineering and logistics center of the air arm, the Material Division, was established in its permanent home at Wright Field, Dayton, Ohio.
 It directed the work of other procurement and supply and maintenance operations in several states, linked by an air transport supply service.

 The air arm was given the responsibility for land-based air defense of the coasts of the United States and the overseas possessions, an assignment increasing the Air Corps' requirements for long range air capabilities.

 Fechet encouraged work on the first experimental monoplane bomber that led to the twin-engine Boeing B-9, forerunner, along with the Martin B-10, of World War II bombers.